fullstackers/bus.io/README.md

 * specify the name of the events to be processed as we receive them from the exchange to the client
 * write another receiver from the client to the exchange
 * Lots
+* Get travis config
+* Write e2e tests
+* Code coverage

+If you would like to contribute please fork and send me a pull request.

 # Working Examples and Demos